 - It’s always an ‘Aatrox Reroll’ angle

-- This is a ‘quit TFT and play Guilty Gear for the rest of the set’ angle
+- This is a ‘quit Set 7.5 and play Among Us with the boys for the rest of the set’ angle

 A hyperbole with several meanings; usually used to describe something of low value